 Following Civil War Stories will be Leni Riefenstahl is Going to Tell You the Truth, featuring a book, music and lyrics by Christie Baugher.
 Directed by Stephen Brackett with music direction by Ryan Kerr, the Oct.
 19 reading will feature Jen Tullock in the title role.

+Set in 1947, here is how York describes the work: "In a French mental ward, notorious Nazi filmmaker Leni Riefenstahl spins a defense of her life and her choices with the help of four young American soldiers who assume the roles of the most important men in her life, including Joseph Goebbels and Adolf Hitler.
+She creates an elaborate reality all her own – part Brechtian cabaret confessional, part Tin Pan Alley fugue state – that challenges the very definition of 'truth' itself."
 The York Theatre Company's Developmental Reading Series presents between 30-40 readings and workshops of new musicals by emerging and established authors.
 York's past Mainstage productions of Yank!, Souvenir and The Musical of Musicals (The Musical!) were first developed in the Developmental Reading Series, where the Tony Award-winning Broadway musical Avenue Q also made its first appearance.

 All readings begin at 3 PM at The York Theatre at Saint Peter's (Citicorp Building, entrance on East 54th Street, just east of Lexington Avenue).
 Reservations are full for Civil War Stories, but there is a wait list.